Back to All Subjects

 Note: Base metal yielding and rupture limit states must also be checked independently.

-Analysis and design of built-up steel plate girders, focusing on web slenderness, proportioning limits, and tension field action.
+A comprehensive overview of built-up steel plate girders, focusing on web slenderness, stiffeners, and tension-field action.

 Plate Girder: Tension Field Action